Developing Education Marketing Content for Each Stage of the Enrollment Funnel

 When a student is accepted to one of your programs, that doesn’t mean your work is done.
 During the weeks and months before they begin their course, you can offer additional content tailored towards new students to build a sense of anticipation and excitement.

-Before your programs begin, your school could feature education marketing content offering pre-arrival advice for new students, guides to attractions around your city or town, and other offerings that will add value to their first few days and weeks at your institution.
+Before your programs begin, your school could feature content offering pre-arrival advice for new students, guides to attractions around your city or town, and other offerings that will add value to their first few days and weeks at your institution.